 BaaS vs. Creating your Own Backend

-Let’s take a look at the following examples to appreciate the difference between custom coding and Backend as a service BaaS.
-Here are 3 easy to understand examples of how a mBaaS can benefit you:
+Let’s look at the following examples to appreciate the difference between custom coding and Backend as a service BaaS.
+Here are three easy to understand examples of how a mBaaS can benefit you:

 GDPR security settings implementation

 The procedure for implementing GDPR compliance for your app is complicated.
 You need to have experience in server and software engineering to pull this off.
 It involves implementing HTTPS encryption.
 Logging and accounting, among many other complicated tasks.
 All these assignments would take about 100 engineering hours.

 Given the complexity of such tasks, small and medium scale projects are better off implementing such functions through a backend as a service provider.
 With a BaaS provider, the total cost of implementing GDPR would span through thousands of apps.
 So, you will only have to bear a fraction of the cost.
 On the other hand, the cost would be overwhelming for a single app project, leading to a longer time to recoup the investment.